vkbo/novelWriter/docs/source/setup_linux.rst

 step is optional as you can also just put the novelWriter program folder wherever you like yourself.
 For instance in ``/opt/novelWriter``, and then run Step 3 to set up icons and launcher.

-To install novelWriter to the default location, it requires that you have ``setuptools`` installed on your system.
+To install novelWriter to the default location requires that you have ``setuptools`` installed on your system.
 If you don't have it installed, it can usually be installed from your distro's repository.
 For Debian and Ubuntu this is achieved with:

 .. code-block:: console